MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/service-how-to-create-service-contracts-and-service-contract-quotes.md

 description: You can create a service contract either manually or from a service contract quote.
 You can create a contract based on a service contract quote.
 author: brentholtorf
 ms.topic: conceptual
-ms.devlang: na
+ms.devlang: al
-ms.tgt_pltfrm: na
-ms.workload: na
 ms.search.keywords: null
 ms.date: 04/01/2021
 ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ---
-# <a name="work-with-service-contracts-and-service-contract-quotes"></a>Work with Service Contracts and Service Contract Quotes
+# Work with Service Contracts and Service Contract Quotes
 You can create a service contract either manually or from a service contract quote.
 You can use a service contract quote as a forerunner of a service contract, in which your company makes an offer to the customer and obtains customer approval before you can convert it to a service contract.
 The procedures for creating either a service contract or service contract quote are similar.

-## <a name="to-create-a-service-contract-or-service-contract-quote"></a>To create a service contract or service contract quote
+## To create a service contract or service contract quote
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Contracts** or **Service Contract Quotes**,and then choose the related link.
 2. Create a new service contract or service contract quote.
 3. Fill in the **No.** field.
 A dialogue box opens, asking whether you want to fill it with the common data from a contract template.
 If you want to create such a service contract or service contract quote, choose the **Yes** button.
 The **Service Contract Template List** page opens.